zenwattage/heard/README.md

 A verbal confirmation that is widespread is the phrase, "heard."
 For example, a server might tell the bartender, "I need a margarita for table 12."
 The bartender would respond with, "Heard."
 Indicating that he/she heard the request.
 Nothing further is needed.
 The order has been relayed and heard and will be created.

 In this style I want to pass things in my brain to my 'coworker' have them 'heard' it and handle it appropriately.

+My intention is to use this project, to learn, but also to start the habit of looking for areas where I can build myself tools to simplify my life.